Zackio/wpedit/readme.md

 THIS IS IN DEVELOPMENT

 This package for the Atom editor allows you to fetch, update and create posts from within Atom.

 It's functional, but not at a release state yet.

+## Why?

+It allows you do your markdown writing is a great markdown editor.
+It also allows you to edit HTML is a editor that feels a bit nicer.

+## Markdown

+Currently the grammar ( syntax ) is defaulting to HTML, but when you have a markdown file open, you can easily change the grammar to markdown.
+Just go to grammar selector in the command palette.
+If you write it markdown, you either need to convert to HTML before publishing, or have a plugin like Jetpack doing that for you.
+In the future.
+I would like this package to be able to do that for you.

+You can use the Markdown Preview command to copy as HTML, paste that over your markdown and then push.
+Unfortunitely, that's only one way

 ## Authentication

 At the moment this is using basic auth for testing.
 Before release we'll change this for better security.

-The basic auth plugin must be installed https://github.com/WP-API/Basic-Auth
+The basic auth plugin must be installed on site that you're publishing too. https://github.com/WP-API/Basic-Auth

 ## Settings